 - During your next virtual hangout, ask if you can share your screen for a short watch party: Black Futures & human complexity (only 3 minutes, 47 seconds!)
 Discuss the problem with focusing narrowly on on Black exceptionalism and Black history in the classroom.

-- Take 5 minutes to review the 13 guiding principles of BLM at school (and at home).
+- Review the 13 guiding principles of BLM at school (and at home).
 Discuss with the kiddos on which ones you’ve already incorporated into your anti-bias & justice work as a family.
 Discuss which ones you need more practice with.

 Curated Reading: Pick a book and get started!